paranal-sw/collaborations-2025-delirium-visualization/README.md

 * [notebooks](./notebooks): Jupyter notebooks for iterative development
 * [reports](./reports): Meeting notes, PDFs, or intermediate results
 * [deliverables](./deliverables): Final version of the Jupyter notebook

+See also [REFERENCES.md](./REFERENCES.md) for contextual information about the interferometer.

 ## Install
 Create and activate a virtual environment (recommended):